endomapper/EM_Dataset-ORBSLAM3Validation/README.md

 This will create **libORB_SLAM3.so**  at *lib* folder and the executables in *Examples* folder.

-# 4. Running endomapper examples
+# 4. Running EndoMapper examples

+We provide two scripts:
+ 1. `launch_full_video.sh` to process a full video.
-We provide two scripts to launch the full sequence `launch_full_video.sh` and the picked section which is in the paper `launch_section.sh`, both of them are already configured but it is mandatory change the path to the video of sequence 015 with lossless compresion (Seq_015.mov) in the next line on both files:
+ 2. `launch_section.sh`, to process a definite section of the video both of them detail the tuning for EndoMapper videos.
+In any case, it is mandatory to define the absolute path and name to the processed video (Seq_015.mov) in the next line on both files:

 ```
-# Path to sequence 015 with lossless compresion, it MUST be changed by your own path.
+# Path to sequence 015 with lossless compression, it MUST be changed to your own path.
 path_video='...your_own_path..../Seq_015/Seq_015.mov'
 ```